-The Morrison School admits students to the B.S. degree programs who meet the undergraduate admission requirements of Arizona State University; see "Undergraduate Admission," page 59.
+Major Degree Concentration Administered By Agribusiness B.S.
+Agribusiness finance, e-commerce, food and agribusiness marketing, food science, general agribusiness, golf and facilities management, international agribusiness, management of agribusiness, preveterinary medicine, professional golf management, or resource management Morrison School of Agribusiness and Resource Management Applied Science B.A.S.
+Consumer products technology, food retailing, or resource team specialist Morrison School of Agribusiness and Resource Management ments of Arizona State University; see "Undergraduate Admission," page 65.
 Admission to the B.A.S. degree program is restricted to students holding an A.A.S. degree from a regionally accredited U.S. postsecondary educational institution.
 A GPA of 2.00 or higher is required for all resident applicants and 2.50 for nonresident applicants.